ROCm/rocprofiler-sdk/source/docs/how-to/using-pc-sampling.rst

 ===============================================

 The new ``ROCPROFILER_PC_SAMPLING_METHOD_STOCHASTIC`` has been introduced for gfx942 architecture.
-It employes a specific hardware for probing waves actively running on GPU.
+It employs a specific hardware for probing waves actively running on GPU.
 Beside information already provided with ``ROCPROFILER_PC_SAMPLING_METHOD_HOST_TRAP`` useful for determining hot-spots within the kernel, it delivers additional information that tells whether a sampled wave issued an instruction represented with particular PC.
-If not, it tells what is the reason for not issuing the instruction (stall reason).
+If not, it provides the reason for not issuing the instruction (stall reason).
 This type of information is particularly useful for understanding stalls during the kernel execution.

 To use this method on gfx942, we recommend listing available PC sampling configurations to verify if the latest ROCm stack is installed